3pillarlabs/ios-horizontalmenu/README.md

 ### 5. How to set scroll indicator vertical alignment?

-As we customize the height of scroll indicator we can also change the alignment: `bottom` or `top`.
+As we customize the height of scroll indicator view we can also change the alignment: `bottom` or `top`.
 The default is `bottom`.

 ``` swift
 func layoutControllerMenuGeometry(layoutController: LayoutController) -> MenuGeometry {